-My partner and I began Sustainable Equity, a consulting firm that shares our lessons from these reconciliation projects, and modified a version of our process to focus on public safety.
-This iteration of the process was used during our work with the National Network for Safe Communities, an effort initiated by the Department of Justice that aimed to build community trust and justice in six pilot cities in 2015.
+In 2016, my partner Charles H. Tucker and I began Sustainable Equity, LLC a consulting firm that shares our lessons from these reconciliation projects and modifies a version of our process to focus on public safety.
+This iteration of the process was used during our work with the National Network for Safe Communities, an effort initiated by the Department of Justice that aimed to build community, trust, and justice in six pilot cities in 2015.
 In addition to training in procedural justice and implicit bias, the project hoped to promote reconciliation between police and marginalized communities.

-We advised that they begin the process by having an authority figure from agencies responsible for past violence offer an apology for those harmed to soften hardened stances and create a willingness to engage in dialogue.
+We advised that they begin the process by having an authority figure from agencies responsible for past violence offer an apology to those harmed in order to soften hardened stances and create a willingness to engage in dialogue.
 Birmingham's police chief, A.C.
-Roper, was particularly sensitive to the history of the area as a black Birmingham native, the degree of mistrust between marginalized communities and the police.
-Birmingham had a notorious civil rights history including the bombing of a local black church in which four young girls were murdered and violent tactics using fire hoses and dogs against civil rights demonstrators.
+Roper, a Black Birmingham native, was particularly sensitive to the history of the area and the degree of mistrust between marginalized communities and the police.
+Birmingham had a notorious civil rights history including the bombing of a local Black church in which four young girls were murdered and the violent use of fire hoses and dogs against civil rights demonstrators.
 In August 2016, Chief Roper offered an apology over the course of two nights to the main groups identified as the greatest targets of the BPD's behavior: civil rights activists past and present, youth, the LGBTQIA community, and Black Lives Matter (BLM) local leadership.
 His apology encouraged rank and file officers and marginalized community residents to commit to a three-week session of deliberate dialogue that my partner and I facilitated.